 Colleen Donovan along with the Farmer’s Market Coalition led a seminar that facilitated quite a discussion, with attendees adding in their own experiences of selling and markets, and how the data that was presented could definitely help them to better prepare what they wanted to sell and even how to price it.

 Fueling The Farm With Local Organic Waste Seminar

 This was a case where I stayed in the same room as Seminar 3, so the topics were definitely related.
-Andrew Corbin from Impact Bioenergy gave an overview of their small anaerobic digester which is working to transition farm and yard waste into renewable energy.
+Andrew Corbin from Chomp Energy gave an overview of their small anaerobic digester which is working to transition farm and yard waste into renewable energy.
 They have the machines at a variety of different farm and locales, even at Fremont Brewing!

 While the technical jargon was a little tough for me to work through, I thought the integration of sustainability, renewable energy, and farming was fascinating.

 Much like the previous seminar, we have an article on Insteading about Hugelkultur, but it was an entirely different experience getting to hear someone present on the topic.
 Especially presenter Jarret Griesemer, who has three years of experience and ⅓-acre of built hugelkultur mounds on his resume.

 And while Jarret has been called a hugelkultur expert, he humbly claims that he just has really enjoyed doing it and outlined a fairly simple approach that I think would be beneficial to any gardener trying to enrich their soil.

 Related Post: Hugelkultur

 Here is his outline that he is used for just about every hugelkultur mound: